imkumar77/Predictive-Workforce-Analytics-Strategy-for-Employee-Retention/README.md

 ![{1B1ED6DF-7D6E-43E8-8E91-0FDE06A4CD6D}](https://github.com/user-attachments/assets/c3211d78-53b4-4d8d-8415-d32553ccdc6d)

--Most attrition is happening in R&D, followed by Sales.
+- Most attrition is happening in R&D, followed by Sales.

--Human Resources has the least attrition.
+- Human Resources has the least attrition.

 - This may indicate role-based dissatisfaction, leadership issues, or a misalignment between job expectations and daily tasks in R&D and Sales.